jonnonz1/nz-statute-book/acts/public/2003/criminal-procedure-mentally-impaired-persons-act-2003.md

   (b) has been assessed under Part 3 of the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003; and (c) is to receive care under a care programme completed under section 26 of that Act.
 (5) No order may be made under this section in respect of an offender who is, at the time of the conviction, subject to a sentence of imprisonment.
+(6) No order may be made under subsection (1)﻿(b) in respect of an offender who is convicted of a stage-2 offence, or a stage-3 offence, for which the court would, in the absence of that paragraph, have imposed a qualifying sentence.
+(7) In this section, qualifying sentence, stage-2 offence, and stage-3 offence have the same meanings as in section 86J of the Sentencing Act 2002.

 ### 35 Inquiries about persons for whom orders under section 34 proposed
 (1) When a court proposes to make an order under section 34 in respect of a person, the court must order that inquiries be made to determine the most suitable method of dealing with the person.